Photos from Nathan Robinson's Collection: (Click to enlarge)

-This massive two-handed sword has long, gracefully curving quillions with acorn-shaped finials, two large ring guards, each filled with a typically-Scottish decorative quatrefoil, and a hollow flattened globe-shaped pommel.
-The wooden handle is first wrapped in thin leather and then again wrapped by criss-crossed leather strips with decorative tacks at the intersections.
+This massive two-handed sword has long, gracefully curving quillons with acorn-shaped finials, two large ring guards each filled with a typically-Scottish decorative quatrefoil, and a hollow flattened globe-shaped pommel.
+The wooden grip is first wrapped in thin leather and then again by criss-crossed leather strips with decorative tacks at the intersections.
 The very wide blade has a short, deep fuller starting at the of end the unsharpened ricasso area.

 Overall length: 69"